aRSSapp/arss-web/README.md

 It's inspired by [Aral Balkin](https://twitter.com/aral)’s [blog to revive Really Simple Syndication (RSS)](https://ar.al/2018/06/29/reclaiming-rss/) and follows up on some similar thoughts by [Si](https://twitter.com/Si) from earlier in the year (_TODO: find tweet_).

-It's easy to remember with a bit of cheeky word-play s(pronounced "_arse app_") .
+It's easy to remember with a bit of cheeky word-play (pronounced "_arse app_") .

 It's an open-source project, built by a community of people who will be using it.

-It's an opportunity to utilise the latest Web tech stacks (e.g. React, Node, Kubernetes…) into a mobile/touch friendly experience that's also optimised for desktops as well.
+It's an opportunity to utilise the latest Web tech stacks (e.g. React, Vue, Node, Kubernetes…) into a mobile/touch-friendly experience that's also optimised for desktops as well.

 ## Ideas